device42/device42-docs/docs/apps/business-applications/building-business-applications-in-device42.md

 Once you have completed the process above, navigate back to _Apps > Affinity Groups_, select _Configure_ then select _Process Now_.

-After your Affinity Groups have processed, select the _Chart_ button next to an Impact or Dependency to see the view.
+After your Affinity Groups have been processed, select the _Chart_ button next to an Impact or Dependency to see the view.

 ![](/assets/images/WEB-519_bus-apps-11-Affinity-Groupd-View.png)